5epi0l/Moj-Masty-Notes/Random Hack notes/Windows/Random Tips and notes.md

 61. It is possible to execute any random binary/command whenever the user logs in to the pc by creating a new value in the registry of winlogon.

+62. If a user has NTML auth disabled, we can try to perform a kerberos authentication with netexec using the -k flag if we have their password.